rrvt/RACESApp/RacesApp/README.md

 ## Updates

+### Update 2/17/25

+Added a Former Member Report with date period filter.

 ### Update 2/9/25

 Finished 10 Reports all but one verified.
 Sent eMail with Everbridge report to board and ask them